meganz/MEGAchat/src/asyncTestReadme.md

    The event loop inside which the asynchronous test runs (instance of `test::EventLoop`).
    This object has the following methods:
     * `loop.addDone({tag [,option1, val1 [, option2, val2]]})`
-       Dynamically adds a done() condition to the test.
+       Dynamically adds a 'done' condition to the test.
 The timeout starts to run since the moment the `loop.addDone()` is called.
     * `loop.done(tag)`
-       Signals that a `done()` condition has occurred.
+       Signals that a 'done' condition has occurred.
 The tag identifies the condition that was specified.
     * `loop.jitterPct`
        The default fuzziness percent of schedCall() delays.
 If not set, it is 50%.
 See below the description of `loop.schedCall()`